 Cooking over an open fire is not just something that cowboys do.
 It can easily be accomplished in these modern times.

-So when your power goes out, you may want to have a few of these options readily available.
-Or if you are someone that is planning on going off the grid, then you might want to seriously consider this as a permanent cooking option.
+When your power goes out, you may want to have a few of these options readily available.
+Or if you are someone that is planning on going off the grid, then you might have to seriously consider this as a permanent cooking option.

 The main goal is to have a safe space to cook and contain the flame of an open fire.